engineyard/ey-docs/pages/custom-chef-recipes.md

     $ rake test

 The final step is to commit your changes to the repository.
-Once your changes are committed to HEAD of your local git repository then you are ready to deploy.
+After your changes are committed to HEAD of your local git repository then you are ready to deploy.

     $ git add . && git commit -am "Custom logrotate for nginx"